Citizen of Nowhere

 Data Sources

-The dataset is hand-curated across two years: 4,200+ metropolitan areas spanning 237 countries, with every cultural and infrastructural asset individually verified and mapped through a municipality-level geographic hierarchy of 182,000+ administrative units.
+The dataset is hand-curated across years: every metropolitan area in the corpus spans the populated world, with every cultural and infrastructural asset individually verified and mapped through a municipality-level geographic hierarchy of hundreds of thousands of administrative units.
 Primary sources include CWUR (universities), GaWC Research Network (global connectivity), CTBUH Skyscraper Center (150m+ buildings), UEFA (stadium ratings), TEA/AECOM (theme park attendance), UFI (convention centers), the Michelin Guide and Wikipedia's published lists, and national statistics agencies for population.
-There is no scraping, no AI-generated fill, and no guessing: if a city cannot be matched to a metro through the municipality or county lookup, it is excluded.
+There is no scraping, no AI-generated fill, and no guessing: if an urban area cannot be matched to a metro through the municipality or county lookup, it is excluded.

 Known Limitations